NSchrading/NSchrading.github.io/data.md

 def collectTwitterData(twitter):
     tweetDict = {}
-    # open the shared file and extract its data for all tweet samples
+    # open the shared file and extract its data for all tweet instances
     with open("stayedLeftData.json") as f:
         for line in f:
             data = json.loads(line)